SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 which is declared as an ``Array`` of type ``MediaItem``.
 The example then appends some ``Movie`` and ``Song`` instances to the library.
-A ``Movie`` or a ``Song`` is also a ``MediaItem``, and so they are allowed to be added to this ``MediaItem`` typed array.
+A ``Movie`` or a ``Song`` is also a ``MediaItem``, and so an instance of either class can be added to an array that is typed to accept ``MediaItem`` instances.

 .. note::

-    The ``withName:`` selector has been left out of each of these initializer calls for brevity.
+    The ``withName:`` selector has been left out of each of these initializer calls, for brevity.
-    ``Movie`` and ``Song``'s initializers both have their ``name`` value as the first parameter, and it is clear from the context that this is the initializer to use.
+    ``Movie`` and ``Song``'s initializers both have their ``name`` value as the first parameter, and it is clear from the context that this is the initializer to use, so this does not cause any ambiguity in this particular example.

 .. _ClassesAndStructures_CheckingType: